open-telemetry/opentelemetry-java/QUICKSTART.md

 [Library Guidelines]: https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/library-guidelines.md

-Configuration is performed only by user applications which should configure the exporter and may tune the OpenTelemetry behavior.
+The configuration should set up the exporter and may tune the OpenTelemetry behavior.

 For example, a basic configuration instantiates the SDK tracer registry and sets to export the traces to a logging stream.